Maksim Passar: World War II

-After traveling 60 kilometers on foot to the Troitsk military enlistment office in February 1942 to join the army, and despite demonstrating his sharpshooting skills to the recruiters, he was initially posted as a mortarman on the front.
+After traveling 60 kilometers on foot to the Troitsk military enlistment office in February 1942 to join the army, and despite demonstrating his sharpshooting skills to the recruiters, he was initially posted as a mortarman on the Eastern Front.
 However, he was soon allowed to switch to become a sniper and placed in brief sniper training.

-He went on to participate in the Battle of Stalingrad starting in July 1942, where he became one of the best snipers.
-By early September 1942 he was credited with taking out 56 enemy combatants, having adopted a daily routine of stalking potential targets in his trench from dawn to dusk.
-Later that month on 28 September he celebrated his 100th kill, noting the date in his diary.
-By November he increased his tally to 152 kills, and despite being wounded in battle in December he remained on the front lines.
+Passar went on to participate in the Battle of Stalingrad starting in July 1942, where he became one of the best snipers.
+By early September 1942, he was credited with taking out 56 enemy combatants, having adopted a daily routine of stalking potential targets in his trench from dawn to dusk.
+Later that month, on 28 September, he celebrated his 100th kill, noting the date in his diary.
+By November, he increased his tally to 152 kills, and despite being wounded in battle in December, he remained on the front lines.

 Passar's photo and descriptions of his accomplishments as a sniper were featured in several wartime newspaper issues including Pravda, Komsomolskaya Pravda, and Krasnaya Armiya.
 After the publicity, the German Army put a bounty of 100,000 marks for his death.
-In addition to his regular sniper duties he also trained other snipers, three of whom went on to tally over 100 kills each before his death.
-On 22 January 1943 he was killed in action while taking out machine gun crews and was buried in the mass grave in Gorodishche.
+In addition to his regular sniper duties, he also trained other snipers, three of whom went on to tally over 100 kills each before his death.

+On 22 January 1943, Passar was killed in action while taking out machine gun crews and was buried in the mass grave in Gorodishche.
 His tally at the time of his death 237 enemy soldiers killed.

-A memorial marker with his name on the grave site mistakenly labeled him as a Hero of the Soviet Union, even though his nomination for the title in February 1943 was reduced to the Order of the Red Banner.
+A memorial marker with Passar's name on the grave site mistakenly labeled him as a Hero of the Soviet Union, even though his nomination for the title in February 1943 was reduced to the Order of the Red Banner.
 His comrades from the war petitioned for him to receive the title later, but it was never awarded.
 He was eventually made a Hero of the Russian Federation on 16 February 2010.